-Keyword research tips” is a fairly competitive keyword and in reality I shouldn’t be ranking for it.
-But if you’ve come across this blog post via google search, then I’ve done what I teach and have both researched my keywords and published relevant content accordingly!
+The term “keyword research tips” is a fairly competitive keyword and in reality I shouldn’t be ranking for it.
+But if you’ve come across this blog post via Google search, then I’ve done what I teach and have both researched my keywords and published relevant content accordingly!

 I have been working on my blog for almost two years and it’s really only in the last 3 – 6 months that I’ve finally realized how important getting keyword research right is!